cosmos-developer/edu-video-platform/README.md

 #### 2.2 Teachers (Content Creators)
 - **Access**: Content creation and management tools
 - **Capabilities**:
+  - Create and manage lessons with metadata (title, description, difficulty, tags, estimated time)
+  - Save lessons as drafts for iterative development
-  - Upload videos to Google database
+  - Upload videos to Google database with automatic video group creation
-  - Annotate videos with milestone markers
+  - Annotate videos with milestone markers and timestamps
   - Request AI-generated questions for milestones
-  - Review and approve AI-generated questions
+  - Review and approve AI-generated questions before publication
-  - Set retry limits for questions
+  - Set retry limits and grading criteria for questions
-  - Publish/unpublish lessons
+  - Publish/unpublish lessons when content is ready
+  - View and manage personal lesson library with status filtering (Draft/Published/Archived)
-  - View student progress analytics for their content
+  - Access comprehensive student progress analytics for their content
+  - Search and organize lesson content efficiently
-- **Restrictions**: Can only manage their own content
+- **Restrictions**: Can only manage their own content, cannot access other teachers' drafts

 #### 2.3 Administrators
 - **Access**: Full system access